wjdenny/wjdenny.github.io/content/@2024kellgrenfozard_better.md

 ## Notes

 It doesn't get better, but you do get stronger and smarter.
+OR: It doesn't get better, but you do.

 [17:35](https://www.youtube.com/watch?v=bHs8sp6Han0&t=17m35s) [[People experience grief when diagnosed with a chronic illness.]] #topic/grief #topic/chronic-illness